Family Law

 Q1: What are the time limits for family law matters?

-According to Section 44 of the Family Law Act, property proceedings must be commenced within the following time frames:
+According to the Family Law Act, property proceedings must be commenced within the following time frames:

 • Within 12 months of when a divorce order takes effect.

-• Within 2 years after the breakdown of a de facto relationship.
+• Within 2 years after the breakup of a de facto relationship.

 You have 12 years from the date a payment was due to initiate legal action to recover unpaid child support.